FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 float8_e5m2
 float8_e5m2fnuz

+ - [mm-common/1.0.6-GCCcore-12.3.0](The mm-common module provides the build infrastructure and utilities shared among the GNOME C++ binding libraries.)
+The mm-common module provides the build infrastructure and utilities shared among the GNOME C++ binding libraries.
  - [mpi4py/4.0.1-gompi-2024a](MPI for Python (mpi4py) provides bindings of the Message Passing Interface (MPI) standard for the Python programming language, allowing any Python program to exploit multiple processors.)
 MPI for Python (mpi4py) provides bindings of the Message Passing Interface (MPI) standard for the Python programming language, allowing any Python program to exploit multiple processors.
+ - [mpmath/1.3.0-GCCcore-12.3.0](mpmath can be used as an arbitrary-precision substitute for Python's float/complex types and math/cmath modules, but also does much more advanced mathematics.
+Almost any calculation can be performed just as well at 10-digit or 1000-digit precision, with either real or complex numbers, and in many cases mpmath implements efficient algorithms that scale well for extremely high precision work.) mpmath can be used as an arbitrary-precision substitute for Python's float/complex types and math/cmath modules, but also does much more advanced mathematics.
+Almost any calculation can be performed just as well at 10-digit or 1000-digit precision, with either real or complex numbers, and in many cases mpmath implements efficient algorithms that scale well for extremely high precision work.
  - [multiprocess/0.70.17-gfbf-2024a](better multiprocessing and multithreading in python) better multiprocessing and multithreading in python
  - [nbclassic/1.0.0-GCCcore-12.3.0](NbClassic provides a backwards compatible Jupyter Notebook interface